Farooq85-dev/Pizza-Max-MERN-Frontned/README.md

 # Pizza-Max-React

+## In-Progress

-Aim of creating this repository is about to build the e-commerce react.
+### Aim of creating this repository is about to build the e-commerce react.